jackwillis/lyco/README.md

 ```

 2. To make use of the auto-reply/forwarding feature,
-make sure your web server is publicly accessible
+make sure your web server is publicly accessible,
-and that HTTP Basic Authentication is configured.
+using HTTPS, and that HTTP Basic Authentication is configured.
 Set your Twilio "Inbound Request Config" setting to `https://` + `<username>` + `:` + `<password>` + `@` + `<host>` + `/echo`.

 ## Testing